mariammahmoud18/Expenses-Tracker/README.md

 - Get All Expenses: List all expenses.
 - Get Users Expenses By Category: List all users expenses categorised by spending type.
 - Get User Expenses By Category: List a user's expenses categorised by spending type.
+- Get Expenses By Category Chart: Show doughnut chart with all users expenses categorised by spending type.
 - Delete Expense: Remove an expense entry.

 ## Technologies Used